 - You drop companies for petty reasons: “Laura, my recruiter did not call me back right away, I don’t think I can trust them.
 Can you give me a new one?”
 Yeah, I can.
 But are you sure?
 That company you are walking away from may have amazing exclusive jobs for you.
 Maybe that recruiter was out sick that day.
 Give it all some time and grace before you jump ship.
 Certain companies are really important for you to work with, in order to get to the locations you really want.
 Don’t let petty things get in front of your dream locations.

-Be a nice Human.
-We’re all stuck in this weird, wild world together after all.
+Cheers to being a nice travel therapist.
+We’re all stuck in this weird, wild world together after all!